portworx/katacoda-scenarios/portworx-install-kubernetes/step3.md

 # 2. KVDB: Use the ETCD endpoint from the previous step.
 # 3. Create the Portworx cluster.

+Once the YAML file is updated, run the below command to install:

+`kubectl create -f px-spec.yaml`{{execute}}

 Note: It can take a few minutes for the cluster to be Ready!
 Check that Portworx pods are running before you proceed to the next question.
 `kubectl get pods -o wide -n kube-system -l name=portworx`{{execute}}